AUDITORY PROCESSING DISORDER

 What is Auditory Processing Disorder?
 A Definition.

-CAPD is a deficiency in how the brain interprets auditory signals, particularly language.
+APD is a deficiency in how the brain interprets auditory signals, particularly language.
 This is different to hearing loss.
 A child may test normally in a hearing assessment, but have tremendous difficulty processing sounds in a meaningful way.

-What are the Symptoms of CAPD?
+What are the Symptoms of APD?

-How is CAPD Treated?
+How is APD Treated?

 - Environmental Change.
 Electronic listening devices and/or moving children to the front of the class are examples of ways to alter the learning environment.